We all might catch ourselves being antagonistic on occasions, but some people are dangerously antagonistic.

 The person who stirs up dissension in the Church is one of them.

-These are individuals who use a variety of deceitful tactics to alienate people from each other.
-They take strange pleasure in dividing people, especially if it draws a following for themselves or makes them look better.
+There are individuals who use a variety of deceitful tactics to alienate people from each other.
+They take strange (but often subtle) pleasure in dividing people, especially if it draws a following for themselves or makes them look better.

-They use subtle accusations, ask questions with raised eyebrows, or resort to deceitful innuendo.
+They use veiled accusations, ask questions with raised eyebrows, or resort to deceitful innuendo.
 They draw attention to the faults of others by subtlety joking about perceived weaknesses in them.